 Partials are less expensive and invasive than implants or bridges, however, they do tend to need more care and caution when using them.
 They should always be removed at night because the teeth on partials are not as strong as your natural teeth or porcelain crowns, therefore they can be damaged if you grind your teeth.

 The final option may be a full set of dentures, which will sit on top of the gums.
-Dentures are a lower cost alternative to implants or bridges, though they can take some getting used to and can sometimes be uncomfortable.
-Dentures, however, should never be painful.
+Dentures are a lower-cost alternative to implants or bridges, though they can take some getting used to and can sometimes be uncomfortable.
+Our dentures, however, should never be painful.
 We will schedule multiple visits to make sure you are happy with the way your new dentures look and feel.

 You may need periodic adjustments as time goes on.
 This is quite common; as you age, your mouth may change slightly.
 Bone or tooth structure can shrink, and gums can recede, which can result in poorly fitting dentures and discomfort.
 It is important to mention all sore spots to your dentist so they can be adjusted if needed.
 Like partials dentures, you should remove your dentures at night.